The Ultimate Pictured Rocks Elopement Guide (updated for 2025)

 Mosquito Beach

-The name of the beach might be off-putting, but don’t let it deter you – the mosquitoes here aren’t any worse than anywhere else in Michigan’s Upper Peninsula.
-So if you’re looking for a unique and breathtaking setting for your elopement ceremony, Mosquito Beach is definitely worth considering.
+A rocky shoreline with sandstone terraces and dramatic cliff views.
+Remote and peaceful, perfect for unique shots.
+The name of the beach might be off-putting, but don’t let it deter you.
+The mosquitoes here aren’t any worse than anywhere else in Michigan’s Upper Peninsula

-There are no restroom facilities, so if you absolutely have to go, be sure to follow the proper protocol.
-Pets are prohibited on all beaches and trails in the Mosquito area.
+- Other Tips: Plan for early morning or weekday visits to avoid crowds, and carry plenty of water and snacks.
 There is no phone service or signal in this area, so be sure to download or print maps and have first aid knowledge and supplies ready.

 Grand Portal Point